model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 GOTO-level function names to enforce or replace the memory contracts.
 The compiler communicates the names of the function via harness metadata.

-**Side effect** freedom is enforced with an MIR traversal over all code reachable from a contract expression.
-An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc` or `free` and reported as a graceful compiler error.
-If the code calls out to C we rely on CBMC to catch the violation dynamically, resulting in a less readable error.
+Code used in contracts is required to be **side effect** free which means it must not perform I/O, mutate memory (`&mut` vars and such) or (de)allocate heap memory.
+This is enforced in two layers.
+First with an MIR traversal over all code reachable from a contract expression.
+An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc` or `free` in a second layer we rely on CBMC to catch the violation dynamically if the code calls out to C, ensuring soundness but causing less readable errors.

 <!--
 This is the technical portion of the RFC.
 Please provide high level details of the implementation you have in mind: